CRMDoc/TechWriterTechnicalExercise/README.md

 # Veeva CRM Candidate Technical Exercise

-__Goal__: Your goal is to modify the included website package according to the tasks below and send back a __.zip__ file of your personalized website.
+__Goal__: Your goal is to modify the included website package according to the tasks below and upload your personalized website to your repository.

 * Download this repository so that you can edit the files locally
 * Document the process and steps you take to complete this exercise.
 If are not able to complete the exercise successfully, that is okay.
 I want to see the steps you took to reach the completed portion of the exercise.
 * If you have questions, feel free to email me
-* Zip up the completed exercise and email it back
+* Upload the completed exercise to your own GitHub repository and email me the link

 ## Technical Exercise